-Among others, the Audit and Control Committee shall have the following competencies:
+Among others, the Audit and Control Committee shall have the following competencies in relation to the supervision of the management and control of risks, according to its Regulation, dated on December 19th, 2017:

-- i) Supervise the effectiveness of the internal control systems of the Logista Group, in particular those for financial information and the risk systems of Logista Group, reviewing the appointment and replacement of managers, and discuss with the auditors or audit firms the weaknesses of the internal control system, detected during the audit.
-To this end, and where appropriate, recommendations or proposals may be submitted to the Board of Directors in keeping with the corresponding time frame for follow-up activities. - In particular, the Company shall have a risk control and management unit under the direct supervision of the Audit and Control Committee.
-This unit shall be expressly charged with, among others, the duty to ensure that risk control and management systems are functioning correctly and, specifically, that major risks the Company is exposed to are correctly identified, managed and quantified; to actively participate in the preparation of risk strategies and in key decisions about their management; and to ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the Board of Directors. - ii) Supervise compliance with corporate governance rules and the Internal Codes of Conduct of the Company.
-In particular, among others, the Audit and Control Committee shall evaluate all aspects of the non-financial risks the Company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks.
+- i) Supervising the effectiveness of the Company's risk systems, reviewing the appointment and replacement of the managers, and also, when appropriate, submitting recommendations or proposals to the Board of Directors, and the corresponding period for their following-up. - ii) Supervising the risk control and management unit, which will have, among other duties, that of ensuring that the risk control and management systems are functioning correctly, and in particular, that the major risks to which the Company is exposed are correctly identified, managed and quantified; that of actively participating in the preparation of risk strategies and in key decisions about their management; and that of ensuring that the risk control and management systems are mitigating risks effectively within the framework of the policy established by the Board of Directors.